susekicapital/allora_ansible/README.md

 ### Important Notes
 - **Moniker Configuration:** Ensure each host within your inventory file has a unique moniker assigned as it is crucial for the registration of the validator.
-- **Security Practices:** Use Ansible Vault for storing sensitive information like user_password and root_password.
+- **Security Practices:** Use Ansible Vault for storing sensitive information like `user_password`.
 Refer to the Ansible Vault documentation for guidance.